Leeds United F.C.: 2010–2020: Return to the Championship

+2020–present: Promotion and relegation

-On 17 July 2020, after 16 years out of the Premier League, Leeds were promoted back to the top flight following West Bromwich Albion's loss to Huddersfield Town.
+On 17 July 2020, after sixteen years out of the Premier League, Leeds were promoted back to the top flight following West Bromwich Albion's loss to Huddersfield Town.
 Stoke City's defeat of Brentford the following day confirmed they would go up as winners of the Championship.
-Leeds had been in the top 2 for most of the season and had never dropped lower than 5th in the table, eventually going on to finish 10 points clear of West Brom in 2nd.
+Leeds had been in the top two for most of the season and had never dropped lower than fifth in the table, eventually going on to finish ten points clear of West Brom in second place.

-Leeds' first season back in the Premier League produced a top half finish, their points tally was the most by a newly promoted side since Ipswich Town in the 2000–01 season.
+The club's first season back in the Premier League produced a top half finish, their points tally was the most by a newly promoted side since Ipswich Town two decades earlier.
 However, the following season was not as successful and following a series of poor results, Bielsa was dismissed by the club in February 2022.
-Jesse Marsch was appointed as Bielsa's replacement, and he successfully led the club to avoid relegation on the final day of the season, following a 2–1 win over Brentford at the Brentford Community Stadium.
+Jesse Marsch was appointed as Bielsa's replacement, and he successfully led the club to avoid relegation on the final day of the season.
 Marsch was dismissed by the club in February 2023, and was replaced by Javi Gracia.
+Gracia was dismissed on 3 May 2023, having won just three of his twelve games in charge, and was replaced by Sam Allardyce, in the hope, he could avoid relegation for the second successive season.
+However, he was unable to prevent relegation as Leeds dropped back into the Championship on the final day of the season.